akopytov/sysbench/README.md

   `memory`, `cpu`, etc.), or a name of one of the bundled Lua scripts (e.g. `oltp_read_only`), or a *path* to a custom Lua script.
-If no test name is specified on the command line (and thus, there is no *command* too, as in that case it would be parsed as a *testname*), then sysbench expects a Lua script to execute on its standard input.
+If no test name is specified on the command line (and thus, there is no *command* too, as in that case it would be parsed as a *testname*), or the test name is a dash ("`-`"), then sysbench expects a Lua script to execute on its standard input.

 - *command* is an optional argument that will be passed by sysbench to the built-in test or script specified with *testname*. *command*